 One of the most significant concerns people have when starting homeschooling is making sure their child has the opportunity to socialize with children their age and that the child doesn’t feel isolated.
 Generally, this is done through extracurricular activities.
 Most of these activities will come with a cost, and like many expenses on this list, creating a budget for what is affordable for the family is the first step.

 There are some free extracurricular activities like Sunday School groups, clubs, and community service/volunteering.
-Then, some extracurricular activities cost money, for example, sports, music lessons, scouting, and visual arts lessons.
+Some extracurricular activities cost money, for example, sports, music lessons, scouting, and visual arts lessons.
 One way to get involved in extracurricular activities is through a homeschooling coop.
 As mentioned before, the coop will have membership fees in addition to the cost of the activity.

-There are six questions to answer to help determine what extracurricular activities to pursue and how much to spend on them.
+There are six questions to answer to determine what extracurricular activities to pursue and how much to spend on them.

 Estimation of Cost